Shop Around: Background

-The original version of "Shop Around" by the Miracles (credited as "The Miracles featuring Bill 'Smokey' Robinson"), was released in 1960 on Motown's Tamla label, catalog number T 54034.
+The original version of "Shop Around" by the Miracles was released in 1960 on Motown's Tamla label, catalog number T 54034.
 The song, written by Smokey Robinson and Berry Gordy, depicts a mother giving her now-grown son advice about how to find a woman worthy of being a girlfriend or wife ("My mama told me/'you better shop around'").
 The original version of the song had a strong blues influence, and was released in the local area of Detroit, Michigan, before Gordy decided that the song needed to be re-recorded to achieve wider commercial appeal.
 At 3:00 one morning, the Miracles (Robinson, Claudette Rogers Robinson, Bobby Rogers, Ronnie White, and Pete Moore) recorded a new, more pop music version of the song that became a major national hit.
 The original record label credits Robinson as the writer, with Berry Gordy as producer.
 On the American Top 40 program of July 4, 1987, Casey Kasem reported that Gordy had previously rejected 100 songs by Robinson as "garbage" before accepting the 101st, "Shop Around", as "a hit".

 The single was the first Motown record to be released in the UK, on Decca Records' London label.
 The subsequent EP release, coupled the "Shop Around" single with its follow-up, "Ain't It Baby".
 The two singles and the EP were the only Motown releases on the London label.